 3. Grilled Chicken Club Salad (no croutons, no dressing)

+This is our favorite of the Jack in the Box salads.
 Skip on the croutons and dressing.
 Also, make sure to get the chicken grilled, not crispy!
 This salad has all-white meat chicken, shredded cheddar cheese, grape tomatoes, cucumbers, crumbled piece of bacon on a bed of iceberg and romaine lettuce.

 Nutrition info: 230 calories; 8g fat; 30g protein; 12g total carbs; 8g net carbs

 4. Southwest Grilled Chicken Salad (no dressing, no corn sticks, no corn, no beans)

 Toss the dressing, corn sticks, corn and beans.
 In this salad you’ll get flame grilled chicken (remember not to order the crispy chicken version!), shredded cheddar cheese and grape tomatoes.
 It’s not really the most low carb friendly salad on their menu, but if you skip some ingredients you can still make it keto diet friendly.

 Nutrition info: 329 calories; 13g fat; 36g protein; 17g total carbs; 9g net carbs

 What Dressings Can I Eat on Jack in the Box Salads?